Slx-hub/tinfb4se/projectFiles/SoftwareRequirementsSpecification.md

 ### <a name="3.5.2 ">3.5.2 PC</a>

-Any OS that is capable of running a Java Runtime Environment
+Any OS that is capable of running a Java Runtime Environment.

 ## <a name="3.6 ">3.6 Design Constraints</a>

-tbd
+The application has to be developed in Java as an application that can run on both, Android and any desktop-based Java runtime environment.

 ## <a name="3.7 ">3.7 On-line User Documentation and Help System Requirements</a>